myzi-me/ds2onlinefix/README.md

 Drag xinput1_3.dll into game folder

+You need to successfully connect once first then needed data will be cached to ds2onlinefix.cache file forever

 # The problem

 The problem with ds2 servers is it sometimes null the redirect server ip and port from one of the initial packets